mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

-*** ATTACHED CODE FOR PROOF-OF-CONCEPT - Outline area around multiple moving people with a rectangle and count the total number of people inside a building at one time (See Appendix B) ***
+*** ATTACHED CODE FOR PROOF-OF-CONCEPT >> Outline area around moving people with a rectangle and count their total number inside a building at one time (See Appendix A) ***

 # WHAT IS IT?

-* My research extends the idea of what a neighborhood shop can and should be.
-With the help of other great minds I develop open source tools using sociological methods to analyze computer vision data.
-The goal is to build networks just deep enough to boost performance while managing the cost of computational time.
-My goal is to showcase my less costly / more social ways to perform day-to-day shop operations using applications of the mathematical / social sciences.
+* My research extends the idea of what a neighborhood shop could be.
+With the help of many other great minds I build open source tools using mathematical / sociological methods to analyze computer vision data streams.
+The goal is to build convolutional neural networks deep enough to boost performance while managing computational costs.
+My goal is to showcase less costly and more fluid ways to perform day-to-day operations using applications of the mathematical / social sciences.

-# WHY?
+# WHY THIS?

 * Neighborhood shops do more than provide us with essential goods.
+They are a place you can go daily for the simple pleasure of good company and conversation.
 They are where unrelated people relate.
-They are a place you can go daily for the simple pleasure of good company and conversation.
 However, these spaces of informal public life aren't totally engrained in our young Midwestern cities.
-I want to help neighborhood shops migrate their IT spending to the edge-cloud and stay ahead of their competition in a changing world.
+My goal is help neighborhood shops stay ahead of their competition in a changing world.

 # HOW?

-* First, I gather local knowledge - the practical sort that is embedded in the heads of neighborhood staff, and translate it into high quality annotated video data sets for learning hand crafed features.
-Next, I use these hand crafted features to train computer vision applications to understand how cues change over time to better model the temporal evolution of actions.
+* First, I gather local knowledge - the practical sort that is embedded in the heads of neighborhood staff, and translate it into high quality annotated video data sets for training computer vision models.
+Next, I use these hand crafted data sets to train computer vision applications to understand how cues change over time to better model the temporal evolution of human actions/features.
 I do this fusing spatial cues (i.e. action classification) and temporal cues (i.e. motion flow) so that responses at the same pixel position are put into correspondence between abstract features of the two streams.
-The goal is to capture actions tied to a neighborhood shop object, even as they move slightly.
+The helps the model understand human actions/features tied to a neighborhood shop object, especially as they move.

-* I believe without a deeper understanding of training data, the development of better computer vision models is reduced to costly trial-and-error.
-Borrowing from sociological methods like ethnography helps us better understand how our training data impacts downstream classification accuracy and build people centered applications.
+* Without a deeper understanding of our data sets, the development of better computer vision models is reduced to costly trial-and-error.
+Borrowing from sociological methods like ethnography helps us better understand how our training data impacts downstream human action classification accuracy to build people centered applications.

 # PEOPLE CENTERED APPLICATIONS

+* Generate C/C++ code from MATLAB(MatConvNet toolbox) & handcrafted data sets for deployment to iPhone/Raspberry Pi for experiments with people centered applications
 * Inventory Assistant via Smartphone App
-* "Service Notes" Autonomous Video Summarization via Smartphone App
 * Autonomous Checkout via Smartphone App

-* Generate C/C++ code from MATLAB(MatConvNet toolbox) and deploy computer vision model to iPhone/Raspberry Pi for experiments with neighborhood shop applications
+* Autonomous Video Summarization ("Service Notes") via Smartphone App

 # DEEP DATA PREP

 * My goal is to get neighborhood shop ethnographic data into a coherent usable format for computer vision models.
 I want to show how this rich data set could enable new architectures to be developed that better represent information to computer vision models.

 * STEP 1 RawData - What is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
 Field notes include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots, unstated goals, preferred work styles, etc. I embarked on 10 months of ethnography in two Chicago neighborhood shops for data collection.
-* STEP 2 TidyDataSet - Build a working auto-encoder to convert the qualitatively rich data into a usable coherent format so it has nicer properties for the computer vision models.
+* STEP 2 TidyDataSet - Built a working auto-encoder to convert the qualitatively rich data into a usable coherent format so it has nicer properties for the computer vision models
 * STEP 3 Description - Describe each variable and values in the tidy data set
 * STEP 4 ReproducibilityRecipe - Set up calculations in a way that is easy for reproducibility